ysyk2021/building-strong-and-healthy-workplace-culture-a-guide-to-creating-a-thriving-work-environment/src/chapter-4-1.md

-# Chapter 12: Incorporating Your Workplace Culture into Daily Habits

 Incorporating your workplace culture into daily habits involves making workplace culture a central part of the organization's daily operations.
 This may involve: